Byattaba: Silent coup (1363–1364)

 Despite the king's trust in them, the brothers were contemplating a rebellion.
 The main instigator was Laukpya, who was posted far away from Martaban, and had quickly developed a network of support across the delta province through a series of alliances.
 The opening came in 1363.
 That year, the king asked Byattaba to guard the capital Martaban while the king and his retinue went on a months-long elephant hunting trip near the Siamese border.
 The king, whose main title was Hsinbyushin ("Lord of the White Elephant"), had been searching for a white elephant, considered highly propitious by Burmese sovereigns, since the death of his first white elephant in 1354/55.
 The king believed that his victory over the Lan Na invasion of 1351–1352 was due to the luck brought by his white elephant.
 The king and his sizable retinue, consisted of his key advisers, generals and 2000 troops, went on the planned hunting trip, c.
 November 1363.
 The king left the capital in the trusted hands of Byattaba, who in turn was aided by his brothers E Bya Bon and U-Lo.

 The brothers then staged a silent coup.
 Byattaba consolidated power at the palace.
-E Bya Bon took over the defenses of Lagun Byi, a town north of Martaban while U-Lo took over Moulmein (Mawlamyaing), the town immediately south of Martaban, across the Salween (Thanlwin).
+E Bya Bon took over the defenses of Lagun Byi, a town north of Martaban while U-Lo took over Moulmein (Mawlamyaing), the town immediately south of Martaban, across the Salween River (Thanlwin).
 In the delta, Laukpya had fortified Myaungmya.
 Only their half-brother Lagun, governor of a small eastern delta town of Let-Hlyit remained loyal to the king.
 The king did not learn about the coup until four months into the trip.
 He rushed back to the capital.
 His troops recaptured Lagun Byi from E Bya Bon but twice failed to take Martaban, losing his two best generals in the process.
 In the western theater, Laukpya tried to seize Dala–Twante but could not get past the defenses of his half-brother Lagun.